Selman's theorem: Proof

 If A is enumeration-reducible to B and B is computably enumerable with oracle X, then A is computably enumerable with oracle X (it suffices to compose a machine that enumerates A given an enumeration of B with a machine that enumerates B with an oracle X).

 Conversely, assume that A is not enumeration-reducible to B. We shall build X such that B is computably enumerable with oracle X, but A is not.

 Let $\langle \bullet, \bullet \rangle$ denote some computable pairing function.
-We build X as a set of elements $\langle x, y \rangle$ where $x \in B$, such that for each $x \in B$, there is at least one pair $\langle x, y \rangle$ in X. This ensures that B is computably enumerable with oracle X (through a semi-algorithm that takes an input x and searches for y such that $\langle x, y \rangle \in X$).
+We build X as a set of elements $\langle x, y \rangle$ where $x \in B$, and such that for each $x \in B$, there is at least one pair $\langle x, y \rangle$ in X. This ensures that B is computably enumerable with oracle X (through a semi-algorithm that takes an input x and searches for y such that $\langle x, y \rangle \in X$).

 The construction of X is done by stages, following the priority method.
-It is convenient to view the eventual value of X as an infinite bit string (i-th bit is the boolean $i \in X$) which is constructed by incrementally appending to a finite bit string.
+It is convenient to view the eventual value of X as an infinite bit string (i-th bit is the boolean $i \in X$) that is constructed by incrementally appending to a finite bit string.
 Initially, X is the empty string.

 We describe the n-th step of the construction.
 It extends X in two ways.

-First, we ensure that X has a 1 bit at some index $\langle x, y\rangle$, where x is the n-th element of X. If there is none yet, we choose y large enough such that the index $\langle x, y\rangle$ is outside the current string X, and we add a 1 bit at this index (padding with 0 bits before it).
+First, we ensure that X has a 1 bit at some index $\langle x, y\rangle$, where x is the n-th element of B. If there is none yet, we choose y large enough such that the index $\langle x, y\rangle$ is outside the current string X, and we add a 1 bit at this index (padding with 0 bits before it).
 Doing this ensures that in the eventual value of X, there is some pair $\langle x, y\rangle$ for each $x \in B$.

-Second, let us call "admissible extension" an extension of the current X which respects the property that 1 bits are pairs $\langle x, y\rangle, x \in B$.
+Second, let us call "admissible extension" an extension of the current X that respects the property that 1 bits are pairs $\langle x, y\rangle, x \in B$.
 Denote by M the n-th oracle Turing machine.
 We use M(Z) to mean M associated to a specific oracle Z (if Z is a finite bit string, out of bounds requests return 0).